yaseenkady/tree.pro/raw/7_endocrine/3_pituitary_gland/more/pituitary_adenoma.md

 # <

-(Gsa constitutive cAMP activation causes 40% of cases.)

 # >

-Goiter that is diffuse
+Goiter that is smooth and diffuse

-(In adenoma secreting thyroid stimulating hormone.)

 Headache